johnny49r/ESP_DSP_FFT/README.md

 2) In your main code instanciate the library: **ESP32S3_FFT fft**;

 3) To prepare for an FFT operation, call **fft.init(fft_size, fft_samples)**. * *fft_size* * is typically 512
 and the size must be in powers of 2. * *fft_samples* * are the number of time domain samples to be converted to frequency domain.
-The **fft.init()** function returns a value representing the number of samples plus any extra overlap.
-The value is always equal to or larger than the original fft_samples.
-A sample input buffer (source_bufr) should be created with this refactored length and filled with the samples to be converted.
-Any space beyond the samples should be padded with 0.0f.
+Input data samples can be of arbitrary length but FFT results improve as the number of samples is a multiple of the fft_size.
+The **fft.init()** function returns a pointer to a structure containing parameters for allocating input & output buffers.

-4) Call __fft.compute(float *source_bufr, float *output_bufr);__ to convert source data (audio or ???).
+5) Call __fft.compute(float *source_bufr, float *output_bufr);__ to convert source data (audio or ???).
 The
 results of the FFT are written to 'output_bufr'.

-5) Frequency bins (FFT frequency resolution) are calculated by dividing the sample rate by the fft_size.
-Example: 16000 (sample rate) /
-512 (fft_size) yields 31.25 Hz for each successive point in the output_bufr.
-If there is a peak value at offset 32, this equates to energy at 1000 Hz.
+## Spectral Output Options
+FFT data can be processed and returned in three different ways:

+1) SPECTRAL AVERAGE - FFT data is returned to the output buffer with a length of fft_size (typically 512 samples).
+The resulting data is the rolling average of all transforms across the input data.

+2) SPECTRAL NO SLIDING - FFT data is returned in multiple blocks with a 100% sliding overlap.
+The output buffer should be allocated by multiplying the number of fft windows * fft_size.

+3) SPECTRAL SLIDING - FFT data is returned using a sliding window with a 50% overlap.
+The output buffer should be allocated by multiplying the number of fft windows * fft_size.